PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 indexed affine owner, absolute-final normalization, pre-terminal affine boundary, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Absolute-final affine post-ADD implementation checkpoint

+Only the third direct affine post-ADD call now assigns its unchanged result to `_absolute_final_affine_post_add_stats`.
+The first call retains the existing `_pre_terminal_affine_post_add_stats` target, and the second very-late call remains an expression.

+The staged raw counter is complete under the owner's positive-only pruning contract.
+It is observation-only and does not feed reconciliation.
+Boundary signature realignment and sanitization still precede it, and `_absolute_final_instancenorm_post_bias_stats` still follows immediately with the same ModelIR and Session LayoutState.

+Focused absolute-final, indexed-owner, pre-terminal, and architecture coverage is `71 passed, 344 deselected`.
+The expanded sequential indexed-owner, late/terminal orchestration, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `1201 passed in 29.71s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the remaining second direct affine post-ADD call after unbound-input repair and immediately before the very-late Gather/Constant normalization cluster.
+Characterize its exact boundaries independently before considering a `_very_late_affine_post_add_stats` target.
+Commit and push only;
+do not create or update a pull request.